-Google Apps?
+Google Workspace?
 That’s Easy.

 Here’s the good news – If you’re using Google Apps you’re in luck.
 There’s a Google-produced tool just for you.
-Google Apps Sync for Microsoft Outlook is easy to integrate and it does everything that you want it to do.
+Google Workspace Sync for Microsoft Outlook is easy to integrate and it does everything that you want it to do.
 There’s even a video to walk you through the installation.

 The first method that we’ll talk about is probably my favorite of the two.
 It’s an open-source project called GO Contact Sync Mod and you can find it on SourceForge.
-It features bi-directional sync, so that when you enter a contact in either Outlook or Gmail, it will appear everywhere.
+It features bi-directional sync so that when you enter a contact in either Outlook or Gmail, it will appear everywhere.
 There’s a load of other features, as well: